-MANHATTAN — The 2017 Taiwan Agricultural Youth Exchange Program is currently accepting applications from high school seniors or college freshmen who are passionate about agriculture and are interested in representing Kansas in a week-long exchange program in late November 2017.
+MANHATTAN — The 2018 Taiwan Agricultural Youth Exchange Program is currently accepting applications from high school seniors or college freshmen who are passionate about agriculture and are interested in representing Kansas in a week-long exchange program Oct.
+28 through Nov.
+4, 2018.

 Each year the National Taichung Agricultural Senior High School in central Taiwan hosts students from the Midwest for this program.
-Selected students will tour agricultural facilities and businesses in Taiwan, and will learn about Taiwanese agriculture.
-This program will take place Nov.
-20-24.
+The Kansas Department of Agriculture coordinates the selection and participation of Kansas students, who will tour agricultural facilities and businesses in Taiwan and learn about Taiwanese agriculture.

-“The Taiwan Agricultural Youth Exchange Program is a tremendous opportunity for students who are interested in agriculture,” said Suzanne Ryan-Numrich, international trade director for the Kansas Department of Agriculture.
+“The Taiwan Agricultural Youth Exchange Program is a tremendous opportunity for students who have an interest in agriculture,” said Suzanne Ryan-Numrich, international trade director for KDA.
 “Students are able to return from Taiwan with a broader understanding of international agriculture and the role that exports play in their local communities.”

-Applications must be submitted by October 17 for the student to be considered.
+Applications must be submitted by August 31.
 Students interested in applying can find more information at agriculture.ks.gov/AgEd.
-The Taiwan Agricultural Youth Exchange Program is sponsored by the Kansas Department of Agriculture, the Kansas FFA Association and Kansas 4-H.
+The Taiwan Agricultural Youth Exchange Program is coordinated by KDA with support from the Kansas FFA Association and Kansas 4-H.

 For more information, contact Robin Blume, KDA education and events coordinator, at Robin.Blume@ks.gov or 785-564-6756.